Child abuse - the local authority complaints procedure

 The following people can use an official complaints procedure to complain about child protection procedures or decisions:

-- the parent of, or anyone with parental responsibility for, the child
+the parent of the child, or anyone with parental responsibility

 Getting hold of the records

-They may refuse to give you access to records if this is likely to cause serious harm to you or someone else, for example, the child in question.
+They might refuse to give you access to records if it's likely to cause serious harm to you or someone else, for example, the child in question.
 They should give you the reasons for refusal.

 Will a child protection plan stay in place whilst a complaint is investigated?